Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 **Victory Condition**
 - Be the first player to reach square *100*.

-## Game Mapping
+## Wireframes
-The game logic diagram was created using [Lucidchart](https://www.lucidchart.com/pages/).
+The game's logic was mapped out before coding began using a free version of [Lucidchart](https://www.lucidchart.com/pages/).

+This web based platform is intuitive to use due to it's drag, drop and snap capabilities.

 ![Mockup](docs/wireframes/flowchart.png "Game logic flowchart")